Parishes in our Diocese

 - Because of possible risk of aerosol transmission, congregational singing is prohibited at this time; a cantor or small choir should provide the music if any (or a recording where this is not possible); any singer(s) should be positioned at least 3 metres away from the congregation and each other.

-- For the time being, Holy Communion shall be distributed and received on the hand only; the Chalice is reserved to the clergy.
+- For the time being, Holy Communion may be distributed on the hand only; the Chalice is reserved for the priest.

 - Celebrants and people should minimize the time they are gathered together.